tobhey/NoRBERT/README.md

 * [Promise](./Promise/) contains the python notebooks (code) for Task1 (F/NFR binary class.), Task2 (most frequent NFR subclasses class. of), and Task3 (all NFR subclasses class.).
 Also contains the used dataset.
 * [Promise_relabeled](./Promise_relabeled/) contains the relabeled PROMISE dataset along with our python notebooks (code).
 This represents Task4.
 * [func_nfr](./func_nfr/) contains the labeled dataset, information about our labeling (including Krippendorf's Alpha, KALPHA), and our python notebooks.
+* NoRBERT_use.ipynp allows to load a pretrained model and experiment with different inputs.
+Note: Currently, we cannot offer pretrained models, yet

 ## How to use
 To use the notebooks, we recommend you to load them into [Google Colab](https://colab.research.google.com/github/norbert-one/NoRBERT).